utahrobotics/utah-lunabotics-2026/godot/README_GODOT.md

 - Include a README in your folder if:
   - Your component has dependencies.
   - It needs explanation for usage or integration.

+Example: If you are working on a complex GUI component, this should be done in its own folder with all its scenes, assets, and scripts within it.
+Naturally you can have subfolder to keep organization neat.
+Adding a readme is greatly appreciated especially if you depend on other components.

+> Similar components like GUI could all be in a parent folder (GUI)